altaidevorg/llm-food/README.md

 ## License Considerations

-Note that `pymupdf4llm` is licensed under AGPL.
-If this is not a concern for your use case or if you have a commercial license, you can switch from the default `pypdf2` backend (which uses the `pypdf` library, typically under a more permissive license like MIT or BSD) to `PyMuPDF4LLM` by setting the `PDF_BACKEND=pymupdf4llm` environment variable.
+The default PDF processing backend is `gemini`, which uses Google's Generative AI SDK.
+Please review Google's terms of service for Gemini.
+Alternative PDF backends are available:

+* `pymupdf4llm`: This library is licensed under AGPLv3.
+Ensure compliance if you choose to use this backend.
+* `pypdf2`: This library (via `pypdf`) typically uses more permissive licenses like MIT or BSD.

-## Future Enhancements (Stretch Goals from PRD)
+## Future Enhancements

-* Gemini backend for PDFs
+* Support Batch Prediction with Gemini for cost-friendly inference
-* OCR fallback for scanned PDFs (e.g., using `tesserocr` or `pytesseract`).
+* Integrate Duckdb for task tracking and caching
+* Advanced OCR capabilities are now primarily handled by the Gemini backend.
+Alternative OCR solutions (e.g., `tesserocr`, `pytesseract`) could be considered for non-Gemini PDF backends or offline support.
 * Language detection.
 * More metadata extraction from documents.